 Collisions and unplanned conversations between employees are critical for innovation.
 Yet in a remote work setting, meetings tend to only happen deliberately.
 This creates barriers between people and can foster a culture of isolation.

 People may meet with direct reports, supervisors, and a few members of their team, but impromptu collisions between employees are unlikely to happen.
 Especially collisions between different departments.
-Yet these collisions are where the magic happens, and are so important that companies like Zappos use employee collisions as a measure of success in their workplaces.
+Yet these collisions are where the magic happens.
+They’re so important that companies like Zappos use employee collisions as a measure of success in their workplaces.

-These collisions are vital for building relationships, spreading ideas between silos, and sparking innovation, and they represent a big part of your culture.
-They can be anything from water cooler conversations to coffee meetings, and the design of your office along with workplace policies plays a huge role in how these collisions happen.Features like breakrooms where employees relax, a central staircase that breaks the isolation between floors, and unassigned open office working areas can help build a sense of community and reinforce your company culture.
+These collisions are vital for building relationships, spreading ideas between silos, and sparking innovation.
+They also represent a big part of your culture.
+They can be anything from water cooler conversations to coffee meetings, and the design of your office along with workplace policies plays a huge role in how these collisions happen.Features like break rooms where employees relax, a central staircase that breaks the isolation between floors, and unassigned open office working areas can help build a sense of community and reinforce your company culture.

-There can also be a disconnect between how employees best do their work and how their workspace supports them – a situation that will be exacerbated by employees coming back to the office after a year of working from home.
-Today’s credit union employees are spending an increasing amount of their workdays away from a dedicated workstation as they transition from routine tasks to more complex, project-based work.
-Having the right balance of private focused space and collaborative spaces available can not only better support their work, it can also make it easier for your employees to come together outside of scheduled meetings.
+There is often a disconnect between how employees best do their work and how their workspace supports them.
+And this situation is exacerbated by employees coming back to the office after a year of working from home.
+Today’s credit union employees are spending an increasing amount of their workdays away from a dedicated workstation.
+They’re transitioning from routine tasks to more complex, project-based work.
+The right balance of private focused space and collaborative spaces available can change close this gap.
+These spaces can better support employees’ work and make it easier to come together outside of scheduled meetings.

-The way people work is changing, and especially after over a year of working from home their expectations of what they need in a workplace are shifting even more rapidly.
-By embracing a building’s role in the future of work and what your employees need and want from their workplace, you can adapt to these changes and gain a competitive advantage in recruiting, retaining, and engaging the best people in the industry.
+This is an opportunity for credit unions and community banks to excel.
+By embracing a building’s role in the future of work and understanding what your employees need and want from their workplace, you can adapt to these changes and gain a competitive advantage in recruiting, retaining, and engaging the best people in the industry.